abhimanyus1997/pirApp/README.md

 # pirApp

-##(Development Had been Ceased)
-Pipe Inspection and Cleaning control app development for Android Platform
+**Pipe Inspection and Cleaning control app development for Android Platform**

 Currently no Work in progress